-The museum is currently closed until we find our new home.
-The museum will continue to feature the history of the Town, the Port Royal Railroad and the shrimping/fishing/crabbing industries in Port Royal along with their impact on the development of the Town.
+The museum features the history of the Town of Port Royal, the Port Royal Railroad, Port Royal Elementary School, as well the coastal history of shrimping/fishing/crabbing industries in Port Royal along with their impact on the development of the Town.

 We are always interested in acquiring more artifacts that pertain to Port Royal.
 Please contact us at 843-524-4333 to discuss any donations you may wish to make.